Buyer's premiumA buyer's premium of 15% of the hammer price is charged on all lots purchased at the auction, VAT is payable on the buyer's premium.

-Attending the Sale & Bidding in PersonAfter registration you will be given a paddle or bidder number.
-The Auctioneer will call out the lot number and bidding shall commence with preset increments, should you wish to bid you must raise your paddle and continue bidding until the point where you are the highest bidder or you decide to stop, if successful the Auctioneer will note down your paddle number.
+1. Attending the sale & bidding in personAfter registration you will be given a paddle or bidder number.
+The Auctioneer will call out the lot number and bidding shall commence with pre-set increments, should you wish to bid you must raise your paddle and continue bidding until the point where you are the highest bidder or you decide to stop, if successful the Auctioneer will note down your paddle number.
 In the case of a dispute in regard to price or buyer then this must be drawn to the Auctioneer's attention prior to the offering of the next lot.

-Online / Internet BiddingAdditionally all sales allow buyers the opportunity to bid from the comfort of their own home using our live online bidding service which is available with www.the-saleroom.com.
+4. Online BiddingAdditionally all of our sales allow buyers the opportunity to bid from the comfort of their own home using our live online bidding service which is available with www.the-saleroom.com.
 You will need to register your details with them prior to bidding.
-Please note that all lots purchased on www.the-saleroom.com will be subject to an additional 3% commission charge plus VAT for their service.
+Please note that they will charge an additional 3% commission charge plus VAT for their service.
 We shall apply their online buyer's premium / commission charge to you invoice.

-Packing & ShippingWe offer a limited packing service within the UK and at the Auctioneer's sole discretion.
+Packing & ShippingWe do offer a limited packing service within the UK and at the Auctioneer's sole discretion.
 As we are restricted to what can be included in this service, it is advised that you check with the office before bidding.
 For instance we can only pack single lot items with a value below £500 and we DO NOT post glazed paintings or mirrors, extremely fragile items to include pottery, porcelain and glass, arms and weaponry, or heavy and large sized goods.
-The minimum tariff for posting and packing is £15.00 per item, however all clients must agree to absolve Franklin Browns Auctioneers & Valuers against any loss or damage that may occur whilst using Royal Mail Services.
-All liabilities are with the buyer.

-Catalogues, Viewing & Condition ReportsCatalogues are available for each sale; they cost £2 and can be purchased from the office on viewing and sale days.
+Catalogues, viewing & condition reportsCatalogues are available for each sale; they cost £2 and can be purchased from the office on viewing and sale days.
 Within the catalogue each lot is given a brief description and estimates are supplied but please note that the estimates are guidelines only and lots can sell above or below the guideline prices.
 The guide prices printed in the auction catalogue do not include buyer's premium or VAT.
-Additionally each lot is photographed with an image available for viewing on our website, usually on the Monday prior to the sale.
+Additionally each lot is photographed with an image available for viewing on our website, usually on the Wednesday prior to the sale.

 Artist Resale Rights (ARR)(ARR) indicates works which may be subject to the Droit de Suite or Artist's Resale Right, which took effect in the UK on 14th February 2006.
 In accordance with legislation we are required to collect a Royalty for all qualifying works of art.
 This legislation was updated in January 2012 to include living artists and artists who have died in the last seventy years.
 This Royalty will be charged to the Buyer on the hammer price and in addition to the buyer's premium / commission rate.
 The Royalty rate only applies to works of art where the hammer price exceeds 1,000 (Euros).
 The rate is applied at 4% on works selling for 1,000 and up to 50,000.
 This means that if you purchase a lot which includes a work of art by a qualifying artist and it sells for over 1,000 Euros and below 50,000 Euros then you are required to pay the surcharge of 4% of the hammer price to The Design and Artists Copyright Society (DACS).
 Franklin Browns will detail this DACS payment on your invoice and the ARR will be paid across to DACS.
 A sliding scale applies to works of art selling for over 50,000 Euros.
 Royalties in their entirety are paid to the Design and Artists Copyright Society (DACS) and no handling fees or costs are retained by the Auctioneer.
 Resale Royalty payment is calculated on the rate of exchange at the European Central Bank on the date of the Sale.
 Royalties are not subject to VAT charges.
 If you have further queries then please contact the DACS helpline on 0845 410 3410 or alternatively email firstname.lastname@example.org or visit www.dacs.org.uk